Great Places to Study At Nicolet College

-- Bytes.
-Bytes is full of snacks to keep your energy up throughout the day.
-From the salad bar to the delicious specials and grab-n-go selections, there are a variety of options.
+- Lakeside Market.
+This location is full of snacks to keep your energy up throughout the day.
+The delicious grab-n-go selections offer a variety of options.
 Plus, they have plenty of hot and iced coffee.
 Not a coffee drinker?
 They have sodas, energy drinks, and water too.
 There are several tables and a high-top counter to give you a few options.
 Remember, this is a bit of high-traffic location, so if you’re prone to distractions, steer clear.

 - Lakeside Commons Area - Second Floor.
 Go one floor up from Bytes and you’ll see all sorts of studying areas including the tables, lounge chairs, private study rooms, and high-top counter areas.
 Plus, you are close to the Library and other student resources.